Northern Counties Committee: Midland Railway (Northern Counties Committee)

 Two steam railmotors were obtained from Derby and entered service in 1905.
 Originally proposed for Belfast suburban services, the traffic department put them to work on Belfast-Ballymena stopping services.
 Hauling vans and horseboxes, they soon became worn out and were withdrawn in 1913.

 Meanwhile, valuable iron ore traffic was obtained in 1907.
 Iron ore had been transported by road from the mines near Parkmore to Waterfoot for shipment but the poor condition of the roads was making this impossible.
-The traffic was put on rail via Ballymena to Larne Harbour, 100 new wagons and two new locomotives were built to handle the 35 000tons of ore that was to be transported annually.
+The traffic was put on rail via Ballymena to Larne Harbour, 100 new wagons and two new locomotives were built to handle the 35 000 tons of ore that was to be transported annually.

 The NCC purchased two Thornycroft motor char-a-bancs in 1905 and hired a third for at least one season.
 One was used to take guests at the Northern Counties Hotel on trips to the Giant's Causeway and other tourist attractions while the second provided a service between Parkmore, Glenariff Glen and Cushendall.
 The hired vehicle was used on tours of the Antrim Coast Road.